ebellocchia/bip_utils/readme/bip39.md

 A mnemonic string can be validated by verifying its language and checksum.
 Moreover, it is also possible to get back the entropy bytes from a mnemonic.\
 When validating, the language can be either specified or automatically detected.\
-Automatic detection takes more time, so if the mnemonic language is known in advance it'll be better to specify it at construction.
+Automatic detection takes more time, so if the mnemonic language is known in advance it's better to specify it at construction.

 **Code example**